What is functional training?

 In the context of sports and bodybuilding, functional training involves mainly weight bearing activities targeted at core muscle of the abdomen and lower back.
 Most fitness facilities have a variety of weight training machines that target and isolate specific muscles.
 As a result, the movements do not necessarily bear any relationship to the movements people make in their regular everyday activities or sports.

-Why is functional training better?
+Why is functional training more effective?

 The idea of functional training is to establish better muscular balance and joint stability, and thus, decreases the number of injuries sustained in an individual’s performance in a sport.
 The benefits arise from the use of training that emphasizes the body’s natural ability to move in six degrees of freedom.
 In comparison, though machines appear to be safer to use, they restrict movements to a single plane of motion, which is an unnatural form of movement for the body and may potentially lead to faulty movement patterns or to an injury.